LearnOnDemandSystems/docs/lod/how-to-use-api-consumer.md

 >
 >**labid**, **userid**, **firstname**, **lastname** and **email** are the >**parameters**.
 >
 >- **labid**: this is the lab ID of the lab that is to be launched.
-The ID can be >found in the URL while viewing the lab profile in LOD.
+The ID can be >found in the URL while viewing the lab profile in Skillable Studio.
 >
 >- **userid**: the user ID you use to identify the user in your external system.
 >